On fundamental Fourier coefficients of Siegel modular forms: Refinement for prime disciminants and an application to the spinor -function

 We appeal to \corref{nton1} (which is now unconditional, as we have proved \thmref{mainthm}) to conclude that our $F \in S^n_\rho$ has infinitely many non-zero Fourier-Jacobi coefficients $\phi_T$ ($T \in \Lambda^+_{n-1}$) with $d_T$ odd and square-free.
 Then \propref{parta} gives us the non-zero cusp form $H_\mu$ ($\mu$ primitive) as defined just before \propref{parta}.
 Let us keep the notation used there.

 From now on we assume that $n$ is \textsl{odd}.
-Now let us observe that \lemref{appln} can be applied to $H_\mu \in S_{k'-\frac{n-1}{2}}(\Gamma_1(d'^2))$ (recall that $d' = d_T$ in the present case and $k'-\frac{n-1}{2} \in \mf N$) because it is Fourier expansion is supported on indices which are co-prime to $d_T$ by the primitiveness of $\mu$.
+Now let us observe that \lemref{appln} can be applied to $H_\mu \in S_{k'-\frac{n-1}{2}}(\Gamma_1(d'^2))$ (recall that $d' = d_T$ in the present case and $k'-\frac{n-1}{2} \in \mf N$) because its Fourier expansion is supported on indices which are co-prime to $d_T$ by the primitiveness of $\mu$.
 This in turn implies by old-form theory that it can not entirely lie in the old-space (see \cite[Theorem~4.6.8]{miyake}), and hence must have a non-zero new component.

-Thus by the first paragraph of this section, we conclude that when $n$ is odd, there exist infinitely many odd primes $p$ such for for each such $p$, $F$ has at least one non-zero Fourier coefficient $a_F(\mc T)$ with $d_{\mc T}=p$.
+Thus by the first paragraph of this section, we conclude that when $n$ is odd, there exist infinitely many odd primes $p$ such that for each such $p$, $F$ has at least one non-zero Fourier coefficient $a_F(\mc T)$ with $d_{\mc T}=p$.
 The quantitative version follows immediately from the corresponding statement of \lemref{appln}. { }

-\begin{rmk} It is desirable to prove an analogue of \thmref{oddthm} for $n$ even; however, the necessary properties of elliptic modular forms of half-integral weight (i.e., a suitable version of \lemref{appln}) seem to be not available. \end{rmk}
+\begin{rmk} It is desirable to prove an analogue of \thmref{oddthm} for $n$ even; however, the necessary properties of elliptic modular forms of half-integral weight (i.e., a suitable version of \lemref{appln}) seems not to be available. \end{rmk}